Italy

 However, I also see more and more travellers turning into tourists, trapped by scams or superficial attractions only aiming to earn money without considering the long-term effect on locals, the environment, and Italy’s soul.

 All the information about Italy’s essence, best destinations, and local travel tips is gathered in this Slow Travel in Italy Guide.
 I’ve been helped by Italian friends and fellow explorers to handcraft it, but the final result is worth more than a thousand words.
-Thus, if you want to travel slowly and dive into what makes every part of Italy unique, check out below!
+Thus, if you want to travel slowly and dive into what makes every part of Italy unique, check out the link below!

 However, I also see more and more travellers turning into tourists, trapped by scams or superficial attractions only aiming to earn money without considering the long-term effect on locals, the environment, and Italy’s soul.